artemmoskalev/relart/README.md

 ```
 ## Contributing
 For major changes, please open an issue first to discuss what you would like to change.
-Then, a pull request.